College of Pharmacy Student Handbook

 Vision Statement

-The College of Pharmacy at Marshall B. Ketchum University will be a recognized innovator and provider of distinctive, highest quality, evidence-based education, research, and collaborative pharmacy practice.
+The College of Pharmacy (COP) at Marshall B. Ketchum University (MBKU) will be a recognized innovator and provider of distinctive, highest quality, evidence-based education, research, and collaborative pharmacy practice.

 Mission Statement

-The mission of Marshall B. Ketchum University College of Pharmacy is to educate individuals to become ethical and compassionate pharmacists who competently deliver patient-centric services in diverse environments and systems of healthcare, with a commitment to innovative scholarship.
+The mission of MBKU COP is to educate individuals to become ethical and compassionate pharmacists who competently deliver patient-centric services in diverse environments and systems of healthcare, with a commitment to innovative scholarship.

 Core Values

-The College of Pharmacy at Marshall B. Ketchum University is guided by the values of:
+The MBKU COP is guided by the values of:

 Notice of Non-discrimination